Summer Camp 2021

 • Swimming pool, shade, misting stations, sprinklers, and water play to keep cool.

 • Campers will participate in two recreational swims sessions each day in small groups (weather permitting).
 Water safety activities will be taught.
-We are not able to accommodate swim lessons with our current restrictions.
+We are not able to accommodate swim lessons with our current restrictions and hiring difficulties.
 Please send campers to camp with their bathing suits on.
-Many of our activities involve cooling off with water play.
-Bathing suits will be needed most of the day and locker room usage is limited due to COVID restrictions.
+Many of our activities involve cooling off with water play, so bathing suits will be needed most of the day.

 • Teen campers will have additional, age appropriate activities such as leadership and job training, pottery, wood working, jewelry making, photography, journalist activities, comic book creation, community service projects, and more as they develop their new curriculum